-The author conducted the sampling program.
-He staked all of the claims but has no interest in any of the claims.

-The analyses were completed by Acme Analytical Laboratories Ltd. of Vancouver, British Columbia.
+The author staked all of the claims and currently holds a 100% interest them.
+The author also conducted the sampling program.
+All samples were taken back to the motel and stored in the author's room until the program was finished.
+He then delivered them to Acme Analytical Laboratories Ltd. in Vancouver, British Columbia.
 Acme Labs is currently registered with an International Standards Organization (ISO) 9001:2000 accreditation.